probprog-conference/probprog-conference.github.io/submissions/index.md

 # Late-breaking Submissions

-Owing to the fact that there is a 5-month gap between the original conference dates (Apr 23 - 25) and the rescheduled dates (Oct 22 - 24), we would like to invite authors who did not have a chance to submit in January to do so in August.
+Owing to the fact that there is a 5-month gap between the original conference dates (Apr 23 - 25) and the rescheduled dates (Oct 22 - 24), we would like to invite authors who did not have a chance to submit in January to do so in September.

 - Authors of submissions that were previously accepted <ins>need not resubmit this cycle</ins>.